 Determining which type of corporation is suitable for your business can be a tedious and confusing task.
 Two types of corporations are acknowledged by the Internal Revenue Service (IRS) to decide the federal income tax impositions are C corporations and S corporations.
-Earlier we discussed C Corporations, now let’s check what S corporation is and how it can benefit your business.
+Earlier we discussed C Corporations, now let’s see what an S corporation is and how it can benefit your business.

 What is an S Corporation?

 The S corporation blends the best characteristics of being a sole proprietor and a C corporation.
-An S corporation is a special business structure of ownership, protecting against personal liability while enabling you to pay income taxes on your personal tax returns, which in result avoids the double-taxation experienced by C corporations.
+An S corporation is a special business structure of ownership, protecting against personal liability while enabling you to pay income taxes on your personal tax returns, which results in avoiding the double-taxation experienced by C corporations.
 Since the pass-through taxation and the liability protection are the biggest perks of S corporations, S corporation also has four major regulations that need to be maintained:

 - It must be a domestic corporation

 - It cannot include more than 100 shareholders